Biographers International Organization: History

 BIO was granted its corporate charter on May 26, 2010, as a 501 (c) 6.
 On December 27, 2019, BIO became a 501 (c) 3.

 BIO grew from the vision of biographer James McGrath Morris, creator and editor of The Biographer's Craft newsletter.
 In July 2008, Morris wrote an open letter to biographers, from which a grass-roots organization of practicing and apprentice biographers began to emerge.
 On March 26, 2009, the first formal organizing meeting took place at the Leon Levy Center for Biography at CUNY, and a temporary 15-member founding committee was formed to function as an Interim Board of Directors.

 In February 2010, the Interim Board announced the formation of an Advisory Council composed of leading and noted biographers and agents.
-The current Advisory Council includes Debby Applegate, Taylor Branch, Robert Caro, Ron Chernow, Tim Duggan, John A. Farrell, Michael Holroyd, Peniel Joseph, Hermione Lee, Andrew Lownie, Megan Marshall, John Matteson, Jon Meacham, Marion Meade, Candice Millard, James McGrath Morris, Andrew Morton, Arnold Rampersad, Hans Renders, Stacy Schiff, Martin J. Sherwin, Gayfryd Steinberg, Will Swift, William Taubman, Terry Teachout, and Claire Tomalin.
+The current Advisory Council includes Debby Applegate, Taylor Branch, Robert Caro, Ron Chernow, Tim Duggan, John A. Farrell, Caroline Fraser, Michael Holroyd, Peniel Joseph, Hermione Lee, Andrew Lownie, Megan Marshall, John Matteson, Jon Meacham, Candice Millard, James McGrath Morris, Andrew Morton, Hans Renders, Stacy Schiff, Gayfryd Steinberg, T. J. Stiles, Rachel L. Swarns, William Taubman, and Claire Tomalin.

 BIO convened its first conference in May 2010, at the University of Massachusetts Boston.
 It has since held its conference annually, at various locations in the United States, including Washington, D.C., New York City, and Los Angeles.

+In 2013, the BIO Board created the Plutarch Award, the first international literary award to be presented by biographers for the year's best biography.
+Initially selected by a vote of the membership, the Plutarch is now selected by a committee of noted biographers from a list of ten finalists.
+The winning biography is announced at the annual BIO Conference.